microsoft/FluidFramework/docs/content/docs/advanced/handles.md

 #### Storing DDSes on the DataObject `root`

 When developing a Fluid object from a `DataObject` you will often find yourself wanting to create and store new DDSes.
-In the scenario below we want to ensure that the `SharedMap` is only created once but all users of this object have access to it.
+In the scenario below we want to create a new `SharedMap` that all users have access to, and we also want to ensure it is only created once.
 We can do that by creating the map.

 ```typescript